 Important Points Related to KBr Pellet Method

-- Samples Requiring Caution with the KBr Pellet Method -
+- Samples That Cannot be Analyzed by KBr Pellet Method (Hydrochlorides) -

 Table 1 Measurement Conditions